btclib-org/btclib/regtest-lab/linux.md

   $ bitcoind -regtest -daemon
   ```

+You are now ready to start the regtest lab session.

 Whenever you want *to start with a fresh new regtest network, remember to clear the regtest data folder* in the bitcoin working folder:
 ```
 $ cd .bitcoin